drhsqlite/fossil-mirror/www/env-opts.md

 Environment Variables
 ---------------------

-On most platforms, the location of the user’s account-wide `.fossil` file is either `FOSSIL_HOME`, `XDG_CONFIG_HOME`, or `HOME`, in that order.
+On most platforms, the location of the user’s account-wide [configuration database][configdb] file is either `FOSSIL_HOME`, `XDG_CONFIG_HOME`, or `HOME`, in that order.
 This ordering lets you put this file somewhere other than at the top of your user’s home directory by defining `FOSSIL_HOME` to mask the always-defined `HOME`.
-The `XDG_CONFIG_HOME` setting is defined by some desktop environments to be the preferred "modern" directory in which to store configuration files.
+The `XDG_CONFIG_HOME` setting is defined by some desktop environments as an alternative location for configuration files.
+If the `XDG_CONFIG_HOME` location is used, then the name of the configuration database is `fossil.db` instead of `.fossil`.
+See the [configuration database location][configloc] discussion for additional information.

 For native Windows builds and for Cygwin builds, the file is called `_fossil` instead of `.fossil` to avoid problems with old programs that